Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Short-haired, but with a dense undercoat that sheds heavily, especially in spring.

-(We at Steinkraft know all about that.
-But between you and me, we should brush Ezra more often too.)
+(We at Steinkraft can tell you a thing or two about it.
+But between us, we should brush Ezra more often.)

 6. Akita

-It has a thick, insulating undercoat that changes seasonally and can shed heavily.
+Has a thick, insulating undercoat that sheds seasonally and can shed a lot.

 7. Saint Bernard

-Very thick fur with a heavy undercoat, which is shed heavily, especially in spring.
+Very thick coat with a heavy undercoat, which sheds heavily especially in spring.

 8. Newfoundland

-Heavy, waterproof undercoat that requires a lot of grooming during shedding season.
+Heavy, waterproof undercoat that requires a lot of grooming during shedding.

 9. Collie

-Long, fluffy fur with a dense undercoat that needs to be brushed thoroughly on a regular basis.
+Long, fluffy coat with a dense undercoat that needs to be brushed thoroughly regularly.

 10. Samoyed

-Its abundant, thick undercoat causes very heavy fur loss in the spring.
+Its abundant, thick undercoat causes very heavy fur loss in spring.

-These breeds require extra care during shedding season, such as frequent brushing to remove loose undercoat and prevent matting.
+These breeds require particularly intensive grooming during shedding, such as frequent brushing, to remove loose undercoat and prevent matting.

-STEINKRAFT Zeolite for dogs - brush frequently during shedding season
+STEINKRAFT Zeolite for dogs - brush a lot during shedding

-Dogs typically shed their coats twice a year, depending on the season.
-The exact months can vary depending on the climate, breed, and lifestyle, but shedding generally occurs during the following months:
+Dogs usually shed twice a year, which is seasonal.
+The exact months can vary depending on climate, dog breed, and lifestyle, but shedding usually occurs in the following months:

-In spring, usually between March and May, dogs shed their thick winter coat to prepare for the warmer months.
+In spring, usually between March and May, dogs shed their dense winter coat to prepare for the warmer months.
 During this time, the thick, insulating coat is replaced by a lighter summer coat.

 In autumn, during the months of September to November, dogs prepare for winter by shedding their thin summer coat and growing a denser, warmer winter coat.